HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-2 Reactance and Impedance.md

 #### Impedance: The Complete Picture

 Real-world radio circuits always contain both resistance and reactance.
-Their combined effect is called impedance:
+Their combined effect is called impedance.

+Remember Ohm's law from your Technician studies?
+For DC circuits, we learned that resistance equals voltage divided by current: $R = \frac{E}{I}$.
+This fundamental relationship doesn't change for AC circuits—we just need to account for the phase shifts caused by reactance.

+In AC circuits, we still have the same basic relationship between voltage and current, but now we call the total opposition "impedance" instead of just "resistance":

 > **Key Information:** *Impedance is the ratio of voltage to current in an AC circuit.* {{< link id="G5A08" >}}

-Impedance (Z) represents the total opposition to current flow and is measured in ohms (Ω). {{< link id="G5A09" >}} Unlike resistance alone, impedance includes both magnitude and phase relationships:
+Just like Ohm's law tells us that $Z = \frac{E}{I}$, impedance (Z) represents the total opposition to current flow and is measured in ohms (Ω). {{< link id="G5A09" >}} The key difference is that impedance includes both magnitude and phase relationships:

 $$Z = R + jX$$